Free How-to-Guide 1

 For any professional in the TESL or TEFL world or any baffled and frustrated teachers.

-How to QUICKLY AND EASILY recognize and help struggling students even if you’re rushed off your feet in the English classroom and swamped in private tutoring.
-The new 26-page free how-to guide is now available as part of my ‘Introduction to Learning Disabilities and Disorders’ series.
+QUICKLY AND EASILY recognise and help struggling students even if you’re rushed off your feet in the English classroom and swamped in private tutoring.

 From this first how-to-guide you will: